The 6 Best Survival Fishing Kits For Any Scenario

 Storage/Organization Options

 There are tons of creative ways to store your gear.
-The important thing to think about when deciding how to organize your gear in your kit is how easy it will be to use and put away.
+The critical thing to consider when deciding how to organize your gear in your kit is how easy it will be to use and put away.

-When it comes to fishing line, I like to wrap it around a small plastic sewing bobbin and secure it with tape.
-You could also wrap it around one of your cork bobbers to save space.
+Regarding fishing lines, I like to wrap them around a small plastic sewing bobbin and secure them with tape.
+To save space, you could also wrap it around one of your cork bobbers.

-If I’m using a plastic bag for my kit, I’ll put anything sharp in a small pill bottle.
+If I use a plastic bag for my kit, I’ll put anything sharp in a small pill bottle.
 That keeps the hooks from piercing the plastic bag.
-This includes my spoons, hooks, and any other lures I might add.
+This includes my spoons, hooks, and any other lures.

 Hooks and sinkers can both go in their own small plastic jewelry bags.
 If you like to be super organized, you can secure your hooks into a small piece of cardboard and then place that in a small plastic bag.

-Bait and lures can also go in small plastic jewelry bags.
-I like to take them out of their original packaging to save space.
+Bait and lures can also be stored in small plastic jewelry bags.
+I like to remove them from their original packaging to save space.

 Optional Upgrades

 The above contents cover the essentials, but there are a few things you can add to make your kit extremely effective.
-These all add weight and bulk, so you’ll have to decide if they’re worth it for your situation.
+These add weight and bulk, so you must decide if they’re worth it.
 But some of my favorites are:

 - Yo-yo automatic reel